Programme: Executive MBA, 2016

 Another aspect that had attracted me to the EMBA, was the range of electives on offer.
 The one that really stood out for me was Innovation and Entrepreneurship elective taught by Professor Vangelis Souitaris.
 The international offerings turned out to be a big highlight of the programme.
 In Israel and Palestine, we visited a number of start ups, explored the West Bank and discovered some of the amazing things they are doing there – it was an eye-opening experience and incredibly thought-provoking.
 I also visited Silicon Valley, where I gained exposure to some world-class technology firms and developed an in-depth understanding of what they’re doing out there.

 I would say that taking the EMBA is the best decision I’ve made in my career.
 Professionally, it gave me exposure to a vast array of different processes and areas that I don't think I would have attained otherwise.
 It also enabled me to connect with high-quality people that made me up my game.

-The day I handed in my BMP, my company changed my role, so I achieved my aim of getting out of sales on the very day I finished the progamme, a brilliant return on my investment.
+The day I handed in my Business Mastery Project, my company changed my role, so I achieved my aim of getting out of sales on the very day I finished the programme, a brilliant return on my investment.

 I came away feeling more confident in my own capabilities than I ever had before, which then gave me the boost to launch my own business on the back of the work I was doing three months later.
 By the time I graduated in January I was working for myself.